hono-preact

 npm run build

-dist/static/client.js # main client entry
+static/client.js # client entry

-dist/static/<name>-<hash>.js # lazy page chunks
+static/<name>-<hash>.js # lazy route chunks

 Local preview